panaresium/ResourceBookingSystem/README.md

 Configure the interval via the `AZURE_BACKUP_INTERVAL_MINUTES` environment variable (default `60`).
 Files are only uploaded when their content changes.

+In addition to the database, the application keeps admin configuration (floor maps, resources, roles and users) in `data/admin_config.json`.
+This JSON file is downloaded from Azure during setup if available and is uploaded whenever changes are committed.

 ## Bulk User Management